moahmadkamel/FrameQA/README.md

 The framework includes a testng.xml file to seamlessly execute all created tests.
 Logging was incorporated for improved traceability, and Allure framework integration provides comprehensive test reports.

 The end result is a fully functional testing framework capable of running at least 15 test cases.
-Test cases were documented using various tools such as Excel, Word, or Test Rail.
+Test cases were documented using various tools such as TestRail.
 A presentation was prepared to showcase the project, covering both the practical implementation and theoretical aspects, including manual testing, Java theory, and automation principles.

 ### Author
 This project was created by DANit student as part of the completion of the